Bacterial Vaginosis & Perimenopause

 I went to my local sexual health clinic (Clinique A in Montreal and later The Sexual Health Centre in Ottawa) as part of my regular STI testing routine and brought up my symptoms.
 I knew something was fishy (bahahaha) and I was right.

 I’ve been prescribed metronidazole for BV a few times.
 It’s harsh on your stomach, but I don’t drink alcohol and I’m good with taking medication on a full stomach so I didn’t have any side effects.
 The BV cleared up fast and I was fine for two or three months, but then it came back.
 My health care practitioner then suggested a specially formulated Vitamin C tablet called Prevegyne that is inserted vaginally.
 It helps create and maintain a more acidic state.
-It is available behind the counter at pharmacies, but is not covered by most insurance plans (in Quebec and Ontario – I cannot speak to other areas).
+It’s available behind the counter at pharmacies, but isn’t covered by most insurance plans (in Quebec and Ontario – I cannot speak to other areas).
 It isn’t a one time treatment.
 It’s something to take to treat as well as regularly to prevent.

-In the name of science I have also tried other over the counter BV treatments that aim to treat and prevent.
+In the name of research I have also tried other over the counter BV treatments that aim to treat and prevent.
 Like the Prevegyne they will most likely have to be used once a month for a few days (usually after your period) to keep the bacteria at a healthy, pleasant equilibrium.
 Your health practitioner can help you figure out how much and how often to take them.

 Probaclac is a multi-strain probiotic complex that is inserted into the vagina nightly for 14 days to help build up the lactobacilli and prevent overgrowth of the harmful bacteria.